cststack/k8comp/README.md

                                         ${projects_path}/<project>/<application>/ folder.
                                         If no <application> is specified in the cmd the deployment will be from ${projects_path}/<project>.* file.
+                                        An application folder or file can be located also at the projects folder root.
+The hiera config requires changes for this to work as expected.

 -e | --environment <environment> :      The environment will be checked from hiera.
 If no values are
                                         found in hiera the variables will not be replaced.